 Thank you very much for your time.
 Tell us a bit about your background.
 Why are you so passionate about sales and sales training?

 It’s a fascinating area.
 One-sixth of all people working are in some kind of sales role, yet it’s wildly underserved compared to finance, leadership and management, marketing, and a number of other roles in the business world.

 It’s also changed more in the last 10 years than it had in the previous 40.
 What worked for selling just a decade ago isn’t working anymore.
 So there’s always something interesting and new to learn and teach.

 When we apply what we do, and sellers embrace the learning, their careers often skyrocket.
-We’ve worked with people and companies on the brink of failure, and with changes – not to their product, not to their management or leadership, and not to their structure, but simply in the way they sell – they’ve found tremendous success.
+We’ve worked with people and companies on the brink of failure, and with changes – not to their product, management or leadership, or structure, but simply in the way they sell – they’ve found tremendous success.

 It’s quite fulfilling.

 You said that selling process has changed over the past 10 years.
 So has the lead generation.
 Let’s talk about its market trends.
 Can you name the most topical ones in 2018?